kavirajk/AlgoCourse/Week1/ClosestPair/README.md

 ### Better Solution (closest_pair algorithm): `Run time: O(nlogn)`

 Uses divide and conquer approach.
+One of the coolest divide and conquer algorithm.
+Check out the course video for detail study.

 ###Benchmark:
 <pre>